dahammer666/linphone2/README.md

 Due to the full app rewrite we can't re-use previous translations, so we'll be very happy if you want to contribute.

+# Instrumented UI tests

+Linphone-Android UI Tests include screenshot comparison with the git submodule [`screport`](https://gitlab.linphone.org/BC/public/screport/-/tree/main).
+The project must be cloned with the `--recursive` option.
+After updating or switching branches, never forget to checkout and update the submodules with:

+    git submodule update --init

+If you have Android Studio, simply open the project and run Instrumented UI tests.

+If you don't have Android Studio, you can run :

+    ./gradlew connectedAndroidTest

+Android Instrumented UI tests wiki : https://wiki.linphone.org/xwiki/wiki/public/view/Linphone/

 # CONTRIBUTIONS

 In order to submit a patch for inclusion in linphone's source code: